ESR's scientists assist the justice system to resolve cases like homicides, sexual assaults and serious violent assaults by:

 Laser scanning and 3D imagery

 ESR is using new technologies to record a crime scene, accurately measuring the position, size and orientation of evidence.
 Laser scanning and 3D imagery can also superimpose complex evidence such as bloodstain patterns and bullet trajectories.
-Find out more about these techniques or read the media release and coverage.
+Find out more about laser scanning and 3D imagery.

 Bloodstain Pattern Analysis

 Bloodstain Pattern Analysis (BPA) is the science of studying the bloody aftermath of violent crime and accidents to help investigators gather evidence.
-Read more about our expertise in this field or listen to Radio NZ sit in on an ESR research project into cranium gunshot modelling (external link) .
+Read more about our expertise in this field.

 DNA profiling is a process of identifying a specific pattern of DNA from a person or sample of bodily tissue.
 ESR provides a range of DNA profiling techniques to the criminal justice community in New Zealand and around the world.
 Find out more about ESR's expertise in DNA profiling.